St. Anthony's - St Anthony's Parish Drayton Valley

 I'd like to read a quote from (now deceased) - Eva (Hennessey) Donnelly, a parishioner from the beginning:

-The local council of the Catholic Women's League (CWL) was also started on June 19, 1955 - the same day as the first Mass - when Fr.
+The local council of the Catholic Women’s League (CWL) was also started on June 19, 1955 - the same day as the first Mass - when Fr.
 Sullivan announced from the pulpit that a C.W.L.
 Council was about to be established and that Eva Hennessey would be its first President.
 This was all a big surprise to Eva - but it shows that Fr.
 Sullivan was a man of action who saw that a lot of work needed doing - and the time to start was NOW!
-Eva was a young mother who had five little children and she lived out in the Violet Grove area - and she didn't drive.
-Yet she took on this added responsibility, dug in, and was very much involved in all the church activities for the rest of her life.
-She set a great example for the rest of us.
-She put together the Church history, some of which is included in this talk.

 Before long it became apparent that the Drayton Valley part of the Entwistle mission would soon be the largest part of the parish, and so Fr.
 Sullivan proceeded to set up a church in Drayton Valley.
 In December 1955 he moved a skid shack, his residence, on to the lot where the rectory now stands.
 St. Thomas Church in Tomahawk became a mission of St. Anthony's and was served by the local parish priest.